What Is Tantra?

 That’s why discernment matters.

-When choosing a practitioner or teacher, it’s important to ask what kind of Tantra they’re trained in and teaching.
-What lineage informs their work?
-What is emphasized: meditation, ritual, embodiment, sexuality, devotion, nervous system awareness, or spiritual discipline?
+When choosing a practitioner or teacher, it’s important to ask what kind of Tantra they’re teaching.
+What informs their work?
+What is emphasized: meditation, ritual, embodiment, sacred sex education, devotion, pleasure, nervous system awareness, or spiritual discipline?

 These aren’t small details.
 They shape the entire experience.